lkovari/cv/README.md

 # CV Docker Container

+If you want to start it, then:
+- install the docker on your local machine
+- execute the `docker pull ghcr.io/lkovari/cv:latest`
-If you want to start it, then execute: `docker run --name lkovari-cv -p 1965:80 ghcr.io/lkovari/cv:latest`
+- run the `docker run --name lkovari-cv -p 1965:80 ghcr.io/lkovari/cv:latest`
+- in your browser navigate the `http://localhost:1965`